leucos/ramaze/guide/grabbag/grabbag.md

-# Controlers
+# Controllers

 ## How can I handle HTTP verbs (GET, POST, ..) separately ?

 You can inspect request.env['REQUEST_METHOD'].
 Here is an example that calls different methods depending on HTTP method used :

     class Servant < Ramaze::Controller
       def index(method, *args)